rwasek/EventTrackerProject/README.md

 ## Lessons Learned - Phase 2

 * JavaScript is really elusive and tricky at first.
-It was a challenge to go from writing Java in such a controlled environment to trying to debug problems with JavaScript code.
+It was a challenge to go from writing Java in such a controlled environment to trying to debug problems with JavaScript code in the browser, especially since sometimes after rebooting my project, I would have to clear my browsers cache to get the changes reflected to show.
-* This project involved the most "hacking" I've ever had to do.
-JavaScript is so new to me, despite it's similarities to Java, I learned a ridiculous amount playing around with it and forcing my way through the code.
+* This project involved the most "hacking" I've ever had to do in this course.
+JavaScript is so new to me, despite it's similarities to Java, but I learned so much playing around with it and forcing my way through the code one step at a time.
 * It's never been more true to test every baby step you make with JS compared to other languages, I got ahead of myself a few times, then tested my Create method that was working fine, and found out the hard way that new code I wrote affected and changed what originally worked fine.
 I got in the habit of testing all my CRUD operations each time I made a major change to make sure everything was still compliant.
-* After only learning a weeks worth of JavaScript and being able to write 400+ lines of it to make this project meet MVP, I was incredibly impressed with how far I had come and this project really solidified a lot of my JS knowledge -- but also showed how much more I have to learn.
+* After only learning a weeks worth of JavaScript and being able to write 400+ lines of it to make this project meet MVP, I was incredibly impressed with how far I had come, and this project really solidified a lot of my JS knowledge -- but also showed how much more I have to learn.
 I do feel more confident with the language however, and look forward to dialing it in more with practice.
-The potential for Front End development is really huge and it opened up a world of opportunities for me.
+The potential for Front End development is really huge using JavaScript and it opened up many opportunities for me for future projects on the Front-End.
 * A huge win was being able to get my Enum Trail type select drop down menu in the Form to dynamically display the proper choice when a user clicks on an event.
 For example, if a trail was defined as 'Light', when it was clicked on the update form would populate that first, with 'Moderate' and 'Rugged' being secondary options.
-I accomplished this with a series of 3 if/ else if statements - and 3 methods for building each select elements options for each Enum type; the first statement checked what the individual runs enum trail type was, and depending on that populated the appropriate other two choices.
+I accomplished this with a series of 3 if/else if statements - and 3 methods for building each select elements' options for each Enum type; the first statement checked what the individual run's Enum trail type was, and depending on that, populated the appropriate other two choices.
 This was something I really wanted to do for my Midterm but ran out of time, but now I have the code to transfer back to refactor that to get it to work right!